Updated October 11, 2021

 The large Circle Square Cultural Center is a theater style auditorium that seats 830.
 It is the venue for many musical events and plays.

 Tribute concerts are a popular attraction among the active senior population of On Top of the World.
 You may see tribute concerts by lookalikes for Elvis, Kiss, Van Halen, and many more.

 The square is open not just to OTOW residents, but locals.
 They have frequent dances, markets, art and craft shows, and more.

 The map above is from On Top of the World Communities, LLC.
 If you click on the image of the map you will be taken to a PDF map than can be zoomed in and out for a closer look at the community layout.

 There is a large shopping center anchored by a Publix at one of the main entrances to On Top of the World.
 The center has a nice collection of restaurants and shops popular with the locals.

-Sidney Colen had an idea that most retirees have spent their lives doing something they were good at.
+Sidney Colen realized that most retirees have spent their lives doing something they were good at.
 He thought it was a shame they just retired and stopped working.

 He wanted them to be able to share their knowledge with younger people, stay engaged, and be mentors to others.

 Having traveled all over the state for many years, I have never seen anything to match the Master the Possibilities program at On Top of the World.